import-export provides a ‘bulk mode’ to improve the performance of importing large datasets.

-- In bulk mode, exceptions are not linked to a row.
-Any exceptions raised by bulk operations are logged (and re-raised if
+In bulk mode, exceptions are not linked to a row.
+Any exceptions raised by bulk operations are logged and returned as critical (non-validation) errors (and re-raised if

 ForeignKeyWidgetthen this can affect performance, because it reads from the database for each row.
 If this is an issue then create a subclass which caches

 Consider the following if you need to improve the performance of imports.

 use_bulkfor bulk create, update and delete operations (read Caveats first).

 If your import is creating instances only (i.e. you are sure there are no updates), then set

 If your import is updating or creating instances, and you have a set of existing instances which can be stored in memory, use

 By default, import rows are compared with the persisted representation, and the difference is stored against each row result.
 If you don’t need this diff, then disable it with

 skip_diff = True.

 batch_sizeto a different value is possible, but tests showed that setting this to